jacebenson/jace.pro/content/post/2019-11-25-comparing-code-searches/index.md

 ## Global Code Search by Rick Marsha

 > A portable search utility that leverages the 'sn_codesearch' application (App Studio) for performing string searches across multiple tables and fields.
-Based on the OOTB sample page 'CodeSearchExampleUse', but rather than only searching within custom application scopes, this page performs a system-wide search across all scopes, including GLOBAL.
+Based on the out-of-box sample page 'CodeSearchExampleUse', but rather than only searching within custom application scopes, this page performs a system-wide search across all scopes, including GLOBAL.

 Downloads as of 2019-11-25: 196